Three-dimensional chess: In fiction

 As well as in Star Trek, multi-dimensional chess games are featured in various fictional works, usually in a futuristic or science fiction setting.
-Examples include Pebble in the Sky by Isaac Asimov, Legend of the Galactic Heroes, Nova, Blake's 7, UFO, Starman Jones, Unreal 2, the Legion of Super-Heroes franchise, Doctor Who, The Big Bang Theory, and The Lego Movie.
+Isaac Asimov's works include one of the earliest mentions of the game in fiction.
+His short-story A Perfect Fit describes a 3D chess game consisting of eight boards stacked on top of each other.
+Other examples include Asimov's Pebble in the Sky, Tristana (1970) by Luis Buñuel, Legend of the Galactic Heroes, Nova, Blake's 7, UFO, Starman Jones, Unreal 2, the Legion of Super-Heroes franchise, Doctor Who, The Big Bang Theory and The Lego Movie.
 The concept is parodied in Futurama as "tridimensional Scrabble".